Photo Workshops,Talks & Exhibitions 2017

 To book, please call 1-866-353-6464

-Please note: A basic understanding of a digital camera with manual functions is required.
+Please note: A basic understanding of a digital camera utilizing its manual functions is required.
 A good working knowledge of computer operation is compulsory along with either Photoshop or Lightroom.
 This course is not for beginners.

 The landscapes of Halliburton County are varied and diverse.
 From vistas overlooking unbroken forest, to the wealth of lakes and rivers, this course will explore photographic techniques utilizing these landscape for inspiration.
 Good photographs are made, not just taken.
 They are created.
 Learn how to create a landscape image, more than just pressing the shutter.
 Using 3 techniques; pre-visualization, image capture and post processing to recognize an existing composition then to capture it effectively.
 Instruction will address camera functions, combined functions,and lens selection to capture what you are seeing.
 We will then use photo imaging software to go to the next level in the creation of the image shot.
 The differences between and suitability of documenting or interpreting an a photograph will be discussed.
 Instruction will include assignments, image sharing, and constructive critiques.